For Value-Added Tax (VAT) purposes, exports are goods directly dispatched to a destination outside the European Union (EU) VAT area.

 The following will be regarded as evidence that goods have left the EU:

 - In the case of goods exported by post, you should obtain certificates of posting from the post office of dispatch.
-If it is your practice to use a post book you should have it properly stamped by the post office of dispatch.
+If you use a post book you should have it properly stamped by the post office of dispatch.

 In all cases the full name and full address of the consignee must be clearly shown.